zamazan4ik/awesome-pgo/article/article.md

 Nowadays we have **a lot** of software written in Go.
 Since we want to achieve better CPU performance across the industry, we need to optimize them too.

 Right now Go implementation is too young and misses many PGO-related optimizations from more mature compilers (more details see above in the section about Go).
 I think we can wait a bit for the implementation and then start introducing PGO into more and more Go applications.
-[CNCF](https://www.cncf.io/), be careful - PGO is coming!
+[CNCF](https://www.cncf.io/) landscape, be careful - PGO is coming to you!

 ### Migrate projects from FE PGO to IR PGO

 TODO: is it still true in the reworked Clang docs?
+I think some rework here is needed

 As we discussed at the beginning, IR PGO is the preferred way to do instrumentation-based PGO nowadays in the LLVM ecosystem.
 Unfortunately, for some reason, this information is not available yet in the documentation.
 The only way to find it is to find the corresponding [issue](https://github.com/llvm/llvm-project/issues/45668) in the LLVM issue tracker or find a similar [discussion](https://discourse.llvm.org/t/profile-guided-optimization-pgo-related-questions-and-suggestions/75232/2?u=zamazan4ik) at LLVM forum.
 At the same time, official Clang documentation about PGO [suggests](https://clang.llvm.org/docs/UsersManual.html#profiling-with-instrumentation) using FE PGO (`-fprofile-instr-generate` compiler flag).
 People read the documentation and of course go with the first option in the documentation - with FE PGO.